kronosapiens/kronosapiens.github.io/_posts/2015-10-25-on-learning-some-math.md

 I am occasionally naive.

 The year was rough.
-80-hour weeks every week rough.
+80-hour-weeks-every-week rough.
 I dropped into a calculus-based statistics course without really knowing that much calculus.
 I'm pretty sure that the first time I had to atually solve an integral, it was a double.
-At several points I wondered how I was going to react emotionally to my first academic F. But I hustled and struggled and put in the time and inevitably everything came together and made sense and was profound and wonderful.
-Got an A. It was encouraging.
+Random variables, probability distributions.
+Independence, expectation.
+Samples, confidence, hypotheses.
+Things were coming at us pretty fast.
+The midterm average is less than 40%.
+At a few points I started emotionally preparing for my first academic F. But I hustled and struggled and put in the time.
+Inevitably everything came together and made sense and was profound and wonderful.
+I get an A. It was encouraging.

 Thanks, Professor Cunningham.

-I didn't like the Theories and Methods course, mostly because the professor thought he was too important to bother preparing his lectures.
-Walked out with an A-.
-By one point.
-An immature part of me was disappointed.
-Social science was starting to step into the background for me anyway.
+I didn't like the Theories and Methods course.
+Mostly because the professor thought he was too important to bother preparing his lectures.
+I match his effort.
+Get an A-.
+By a point.
+I decide that's fair.
+Social science is stepping into the background for me anyway.

 Signed up for Data Visualization in the Spring.
 Only one class, plus a relaxed once-weekly seminar.
-Hoping to have a slightly more relaxed semester.
+I am hoping for a slightly more relaxed semester.
 Went in to data visualization the first day and immediately realized that class was not worth the money.
 I only had a few semesters of grad school, and I wasn't going to be wasting time.
 I transfer into Machine Learning.
-The semester will be slightly less relaxed.
+It seems the semester will be slightly less relaxed.

 My company was losing patience with my academic activities.
 I didn't particularly think it was their business what I did after hours.
 I was exchanging a diligent 50+ hours a week of honest labor for an 80k salary, which I thought was actually pretty fair.
 I am pulling a lot of weight.
 They do not invest in my professional development.
 They are not interested in my thoughts on the product.
 They wanted me to start coming in on weekends.
 I know I have the smallest equity stake out of anyone there.
 They are not making a strong case.
 I am wondering what lessons I should be taking away from this.